Characters: Supernatural Reapers

 The next morning, Cas finds out the hard way that she's borrowed his angel blade.
-April reveals herself to be a reaper, ties Castiel to a chair and tortures him for information on Metatron's spell to empty Heaven.
-Sam and Dean arrive and ice her — but not before she's fatally stabbed Castiel through the stomach.
+April reveals herself to be a Reaper, ties Castiel to a chair and tortures him for information on Metatron's spell to empty Heaven.
+Sam and Dean arrive and ice her—but not before she fatally stabs Castiel through the stomach.

 - Bitch in Sheep's Clothing: She starts out seeming like a sweet-natured woman.
 Once she reveals her true identity and purpose, she becomes a lot more snarky and unpleasant.

-- Expy: April's human persona bears a strong resemblance to Penny in Dr. Horrible's Sing-Along Blog — who was coincidentally portrayed by Charlie Bradbury.
+- Expy: April's human persona bears a strong resemblance to Penny in Dr. Horrible's Sing-Along Blog—who was, coincidentally, portrayed by Charlie Bradbury's actress.